-Turns out, it is fairly simple to make and doesn’t require a lot ingredients.
-I was able to make a really delicious, low fat counterfit that even surprised me!
+Turns out, it is fairly simple to make and doesn’t require a lot of ingredients.
+I was able to make a really delicious, low-fat counterfeit that even surprised me!
 That was pretty cool!
 I didn’t have any French rolls, so I decided to go for an open sandwich.
 It is less bread that way.
 We were good to go!

 - Put a little vegetable oil in a frying pan and cook the onions over medium heat.

-- Sprinkle some balsamic vinegar and mix with the onion, then add the soy sauce.
+- Drizzle some balsamic vinegar and mix with the onion, then add the soy sauce.
 Cover and mix from time to time.
 Add a little water if needed until the onions are translucent.

 - Open the Tofurky package and separate the slices.
-Slice in strips.
+Slice in think strips.

-- We used pickled pepperoncini instead and it worked out even better because they were pickled and didn’t need much cooking.
+- I prefer pickled pepperoncini instead and it worked out even better because they were pickled and didn’t need much cooking.

 - Mix the peppers or pepperoncini to the onion mixture.
 Cook the peppers for a few minutes or until they are more tender.

-- Toast the bread if you would like, not if you are using French rolls.
+- Toast the bread if you want, not if you are using French rolls.

-- In the frying pan, create 4 separate portions and sprinkle some of the daiya pepperjack shreds and cover to melt in.
+- In the frying pan, place the slices of bread buttered on one side and create 4 separate portions and sprinkle some of the daiya pepperjack shreds and cover to melt in.